Open House Festival

 In the turbulent sixteenth and seventeenth centuries people demanded the reform of the English Church.
 Believing it had left the simple message of the Bible some formed independent gatherings.
 Some of these separatists, studying the Bible, adopted believer’s baptism and became known as Baptists.
 Meeting usually in houses or barns because of the religious and political conditions (for example that led to the Pilgrim Fathers emigrating to the New World) building prominent buildings was impossible and illegal.

-Toleration improved over two centuries and by the end of the Victorian era non-conformist churches, including Baptists, were both numerous and influential in many communities, not least in North London.
+Toleration improved over two centuries and by the end of the Victorian era non-conformist churches, including Baptists, were both numerous and influential in many communities, not least in the new suburbs of North London.

 Church-like Chapels